Groups

 Biomedical Image Processing group (ANCORA)

-We work in close collaboration with clinical and biology experts and our methodology aims for quantitative, reproducible and interpretable approaches.
+They work in close collaboration with clinical and biology experts and our methodology aims for quantitative, reproducible and interpretable approaches.

 The group has been awarded by the SGR quality seal from the Generalitat de Catalunya and collaborates with different hospitals and research centers in Spain and abroad.